GameFoundry/bsf/Documentation/Manuals/User/simpleMaterial.md

 Both of these shaders provide physically based shading and expect four different parameters (see below on how to set parameters):
  - **gAlbedoTex** - RGBA texture representing the color of the object's surface.
 If using the transparent shader, alpha channel determines the amount of transparency.
  - **gNormalTex** - Normal map (texture containing surface normals encoded into RGB channels)
- - **gRoughnessTex** - 1D texture that determines the roughness of the surface.
+ - **gRoughnessTex** - Single-channel texture that determines the roughness of the surface.
 Values closer to 1 mean a more rough (less reflective) surface, while values closer to 0 mean less rough (more reflective, mirror like) surface.
- - **gMetalnessTex** - 1D texture that determines if the part of the surface is a metal or a dieletric.
+ - **gMetalnessTex** - Single-channel texture that determines if the part of the surface is a metal or a dieletric.
 This texture should only generally contain values 1 (metal) or 0 (dieletric).
 Metal surfaces are reflective reflective while dieletric ones are not.
+ - **gEmissiveMaskTex** - Single-channel texture that determines which parts of the surface emit light.
+Black values specify no light is emitted, while white values specify light at full brightness is emitted.
+ - **gEmissiveColor** - Color and intensity of the emitted light, for areas marked by **gEmissiveMaskTex**.
+ - **gUVOffset** - 2D vector value that allows you to change the starting offset at which textures are sampled.
+By default (0, 0).
+ - **gUVTile** - 2D vector that allows you to specify how many times should the texture repeat, used for tiling textures.
+By default (1, 1).

 At minimum you need to provide the albedo texture, while others can be left as default (or be assigned pure white, or pure black textures) if not required.

 # Material creation {#simpleMaterial_b}